-(Hospital or Non-Hospital Associate Degree) BSN or BSN/MS Programs:
+(Hospital or Non-Hospital Associate Degree)

+BSN or BSN/MS Programs:

 - 1. 2.5 Q.P.A.
-If less than that, may be admitted on a discretionary basis. - 2.
-Current RN License or eligible to write the NCLEX exam.
-Clinical courses may not be taken until licensed. - 3.
-The NLN Mobility Profile II exam may be taken up to twice for credit for NUR 220, 220L, 230, 230L, 330, 330L, 333, 420, 420L (25 credits).
+Under 2.5, may be admitted on a discretionary basis. - Current RN License or eligible to write the NCLEX exam.
+Clinical courses may not be taken until licensed. - The NLN Mobility Profile II exam may be taken [twice] to receive credit for NUR 220, 220L, 230, 230L, 330, 330L, 333, 420, 420L (25 credits).

-A.Double Counted Courses
+Double Counted Courses

-Students who are pursuing the combined BSN/MS program in nursing will take three graduate level courses (9 credits) instead of three undergraduate courses (8 credits) on similar topics.
-The courses addressed in this policy are:

-- NUR 314 nursing Research (3 credits) replaced by GRA 601 Research Methodology (3 credits). - 2.
-MGT 435 Health Care Management (3 credits) replaced by HSA 613 or 615 Health Care Administration (3 credits).
+- A. Students pursuing the combined BSN/MS program in nursing will take three graduate-level courses (9 credits) instead of three undergraduate courses (8 credits) on similar topics.
+The courses addressed in this policy are the following: - NUR 314 Nursing Research (3 credits) replaced by GRA 601 Research Methodology (3 credits). - MGT 435 Health Care Management (3 credits) replaced by HSA 613 or HSA 615 Health Care Administration (3 credits). - HP 101 Introduction to Health Care Systems (2 credits) replaced by NUR 609 Professional Role Development (3 credits).

 This policy will enable generic students to save 8 credits by completing the combined BSN/MS program on a continuum, instead of pursuing the degrees separately.

-RN students who are pursuing the combined BSN/MS program in nursing will take two graduate level courses (6 credits) instead of two undergraduate courses (6 credits) on similar topics.
-The courses addressed in this policy are:
+RN students who are pursuing the combined BSN/MS program in nursing will take two graduate-level courses (6 credits) instead of two undergraduate courses (6 credits) on similar topics.
+The courses addressed in this policy are the following:

-- 1. NUR 314 Nursing Research (3 credits) replaced by GRA 601 Research Methodology (3 credits). - MGT 435 Health Care Management (3 credits) replaced by GRA 615 Health Care Administration (3 credits).
+- NUR 314 Nursing Research (3 credits) replaced by GRA 601 Research Methodology (3 credits). - MGT 435 Health Care Management (3 credits) replaced by HSA 615 Health Care Administration (3 credits).